EENI Global Business School

 Swahili (Shule ya biashara).

-Masters and Doctorate in Global Business adapted to the Malawi Masters, Doctorate, Foreign Trade, Business Malawian Students.
+Masters adapted to Malawi Masters, Doctorate, Foreign Trade, Business Malawian Students.

 International Trade and Business in Malawi.